Back to blog

 Do we need a separate DPO for NIS2 (like for GDPR)?

 No, NIS2 does not require a Data Protection Officer.
-It does require "management body responsibility" and "training of all personnel" on cybersecurity.
-Most mature organisations have a CISO or Head of Information Security performing the equivalent role.
-What matters is that responsibility is formally allocated, documented, and resourced — not the specific title.
+It does require management body responsibility under Article 20 and training of all personnel on cybersecurity.
+Most mature organisations have a CISO or Head of Information Security performing the equivalent operational role.
+What matters is that responsibility is formally allocated, documented and resourced — not the specific title.

-What are the first NIS2 fines we've observed?
+What are the first NIS2 fines we have observed?

 How do we stay current when the landscape moves this fast?

-Three sources to follow with priority: European Commission press releases (for infringement proceedings and implementing acts), ENISA publications (sectoral technical guidance), and annual reports from your national authority (BSI, ANSSI, etc.).
-Avoid consulting-firm summaries that age quickly — things move too fast.
+Three sources to follow with priority: European Commission press releases (for infringement proceedings and implementing acts), ENISA publications (sectoral technical guidance), and annual reports from your national authority (BSI, ANSSI, ACN, NCSC and equivalents).
+Avoid relying on consulting-firm summaries that age quickly — things move too fast.
 Subscribe directly to official RSS feeds.
-For regulatory updates, the EUR-Lex OJ daily feed is the authoritative source for newly published national laws that transpose EU directives — you see them the day they appear, not when a consultant writes about them weeks later.
+For regulatory updates, the EUR-Lex Official Journal daily feed is the authoritative source for newly published national transposing laws — you see them on the day they appear, not when a consultant writes about them weeks later.

 How does NIS2 interact with GDPR when an incident involves personal data?

 You must notify under both regimes, to different authorities, on different timelines.
 GDPR Article 33 requires notification to your Data Protection Authority within 72 hours.
-NIS2 requires early warning to the cybersecurity competent authority within 24 hours.
+NIS2 Article 23 requires an early warning to the cybersecurity competent authority within 24 hours.
 These are separate obligations with separate authorities and separate fines.
-Build your incident runbook to trigger both workflows in parallel.
+Build your incident runbook to trigger both workflows in parallel from the moment of awareness.

 The Bottom Line